 Several methods are available for computing factor analysis.
 XLSTAT default method is the Principal factor method applied iteratively.
 We will apply it here to generate seven factors, and we will do a varimax rotation to facilitate the interpretation of the results.

-Setting up a Factor Analysis
+Setting up a Factor Analysis in XLSTAT

 Once you've clicked on the button, the Factor analysis dialog box appears.
 Select the data on the Excel sheet.